 In his State & Local Tax practice, Peter helps clients resolve state tax controversies, determine nexus/filing obligations, perform apportionment studies, mitigate prior period liabilities through voluntary disclosure agreements and perform tax planning to help clients optimize their state and local tax posture.
 Peter also helps clients maximize both statutory and negotiable economic development incentives.

 Peter has worked with his clients in helping shape state tax policy, including helping draft portions of Georgia’s entertainment incentives statute and regulations.

-Prior to joining the firm, Peter was a partner with a national law firm and practiced in the area of state and local tax controversy and litigation.
-Prior to entering private law practice, Peter was a principal consultant in the multistate tax consulting practice of a Big Four accounting firm.
-Prior to joining Big Four accounting, Peter was a tax policy attorney with the Georgia Department of Revenue.
+Prior to Bennett Thrasher, Peter was a Partner at a national law firm practicing in the areas of state and local tax controversy and litigation.
+Before that, Peter was a Principal Consultant in the state tax consulting practice of a Big 4 accounting firm.
+Peter also has prior experience serving as an attorney working in tax policy with the Georgia Department of Revenue.

 Peter is a frequent speaker and has published numerous articles or been quoted regarding entertainment incentives and state tax issues, including in Variety, Total Retail, Oz, Atlanta Business Chronicle, The Journal of Multistate Taxation and State Tax Notes.